Countries historically responsible for climate change cannot stall India's development: Bhupender Yadav | Science-Environment

 Countries historically responsible for climate change cannot stall India's development: Bhupender Yadav

-India is moving towards renewable energy but countries historically responsible for climate change cannot ask it to stop its development, Union Environment Minister Bhupender Yadav said on Tuesday.Addressing an event organised by trade association ASSOCHAM, he said India is free to use its resources to fulfil the energy needs of its people and historical polluters cannot decide what it needs to do.
+India is free to use its resources to fulfil the energy needs of its people and countries historically responsible for climate change cannot ask it to stop its development, Union Environment Minister Bhupender Yadav said on Tuesday.Addressing an event organised by trade association ASSOCHAM, he said India believes in climate justice which means everyone has access to resources to lead a dignified life.

 - Country: